 Today, we continue the series of what to see on each Hawaiian island in one day.
 The Big Island is big indeed and there is so much to see.
-This island even has two major airports – one in Kona and one in Hilo.
+This island even has two major cities with airports and harbors for large cruise ships – one in Kona and one in Hilo.
 Since there are two major airports and since cruise ships usually have a day assigned to each side, we’re going to approach our one day itineraries in the same way.
 So, we’ll start with a visit to the Kona side of the Big Island.

 As I’ve written these one day guides, I’ve tried to focus on the natural beauty of each island and what makes them unique.
 This one day sight-seeing plan from the Kona side for the Big Island will be no exception.
 The Kohala Coast and Hamakua Coast along the northern end of the Big Island is stunning with cliffs, lush green hills and valleys, and black sand beaches.